Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 However, not all of the investment in learning will be managed by people professionals (especially in smaller organisations), and others, will be responsible too.

 The policy needs to be effective for the whole organisation, not just the L&D professionals.
+It should also be reviewed regularly in line with organisation changes.

 Individual development needs may be included in appraisal or development reviews and be based on learning goals and personal development plans.
 Be sure to factor the agility to respond quickly and appropriately to regular manager meetings with staff into the L&D strategy.